Verifiable Credentials

 VC related operations like issuing, verifying and revoking VCs.

 VC related operations like issuing, verifying and revoking VCs.
-If you're new to VCs, check out the for an overview.
+If you're new to VCs, check out the intro section for an overview.

 Commands: